IBM/automation-azure-infra-openshift/1-quickstart/1-aro/README.md

         "tenant":"<this is the TENANT_ID value>"
         ```

-    1. Assign Contributor and User Access Administrator roles to the service principal if not already in place.
-        ```shell
-        az role assignment create --role "User Access Administrator" --assignee-object-id $(az ad sp list --filter "appId eq '$CLIENT_ID'" | jq '.[0].id' -r)
-        ```
-        where $CLIENT_ID is the appId of the service principal created in the prior step.
+    1. Give permissions to the service principal to create other service principals and the ARO cluster (refer [here](./sp-setup.md) for details)

 5. Get your [OpenShift installer pull secret](https://console.redhat.com/openshift/install/pull-secret) and save it in `./pull-secret`.
+If a pull secret is not included, the ARO cluster will still be deployed, however, it will not have access to additional Red Hat features.

 6. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image.